YottaDB/YDBDoc/MessageRecovery/errors.rst

 PBNNOFIELD
 ------------------

-PBNNOFIELD, %ZPEEKBYNAME() requires a field.item as its first parameter
+PBNNOFIELD, %ZPEEKBYNAME() requires a field. item as its first parameter.

 Utility Error: The first argument of %ZPEEKBYNAME() may be missing, empty, contain an unsupported field or be missing an item.